 How do you find out if an undiagnosed learning disorder is hurting you in college?

 A learning disability assessment will help reveal areas you are struggling and excelling, as well as any specific learning disabilities.
 Usually, a college or university will require an assessment like this in order for a student to qualify for accommodations.
 Aside from fulfilling this requirement, however, assessment results give students renewed hope in their abilities, strategies for moving forward, and insight that can be useful to them into their careers.

 What kinds of accommodations can be made?

-Accommodations can range from extra time on exams to permission to make audio recordings of classes, to use of text-to-speech programs.
+Accommodations can include extra time on exams, permission to make audio recordings of classes, and use of text-to-speech programs.
 Other more extensive accommodations are offered case by case, such as alternative exam formats, access to learning specialists, mentor programs, and more.